bonzoyang/bonzoyang.github.io/bio.md

   path: /assets/images/bio-banner.png
 ---

 Hello, I am a Data Analyst and Data Scientist.
-I used to be a senior engineer in the top 10 IC design house in the world, an assistant manager of the investment research of a private investment consulting company.
+I used to be a senior engineer of the top 10 IC design house in the world, an assistant manager of the investment research of a private investment consulting company.
 I work on machine learning, artificial intelligence for industrial analysis and helping customers to explore business value.
 I am also giving lectures in the program camp of NTU(台灣大學) EE of my spare time.

 My expertise is digital circuit design, digital circuit integration, machine learning and artificial intelligence.
-Also I am good ad industrial analysis.
+Also I am good at industrial analysis.

 # Education
 National Chiao Tung University(國立交通大學), Taiwan.
 Bachelor of CS.